 The ‘how to save your marriage’ advice is just as oppressive as in the ’39 version.
 This new batch of husbands and wives still aren’t open and honest with each other, and suffer the sad misfortune of crossed messages.
 Steven apparently ‘got out of line’ just once, an episode Crystal exploits to the hilt, refusing to accept Steven’s kiss-off flowers.
 Just like Lulu Schön, Crystal precipitates a backstage blowup to wreck a home and claim her man.

 But the message is that all of this is Kay’s fault for not trusting Steven unconditionally.
 Amanda warns Kay not to fall into Crystal’s trap, that it is wiser to ignore her husband’s extramarital affairs.
 I know more than a few women that would see nothing amusing about this paternalistic worldview.
-Clare Boothe’s original concept is pretty oppressive: the most privileged women in America live in luxurious bubbles, but seem to share little with their absent mates.
+Clare Boothe’s original concept is pretty oppressive: the most privileged women in America live in luxurious bubbles, but their mates are mostly absent.

 In the first version the husbands were worshipped from afar like invisible gods.
-Here they seem like nonentities.
+The new batch are nonentities.
 Leslie Nielsen’s Steven is a polite, clueless tower of jelly.
 The actor’s career was just getting up speed; perhaps some 1956 viewers caught The Opposite Sex on a double bill with Nielsen’s Forbidden Planet.

 This appears to be June Allyson’s show all the way.
-As the ‘fifties reigning queen of ‘nice’ Allyson’s dancing was basic and her voice just adequate, but her bright personality and a winning smile was more than enough for MGM’s wartime musicals.
+Allyson’s dancing was basic and her voice just adequate, but her bright personality and a winning smile was more than enough for MGM’s wartime musicals.
 She was distinctive and honest as the ideal postwar wife, the marriage partner poised to help her hubby in business (Executive Suite), show biz (The Glenn Miller Story) or the defense of the country (The McConnell Story, Strategic Air Command).
 The odd-June-out show is surely the MIA drama The Shrike, in which June’s missus-from-hell would make Lady Macbeth shrink in horror.

 Joan Collins was just 23 at the time and already in the second wave of her career, taking a first crack at Hollywood.
 She would later re-invent her ‘fabulous star’ brand at least two more times.
 Joan is great in this role, bouncing nasty one-liners off of Carolyn Jones.
 Her snappy accent is a big plus as well when she makes certain words drip with hauteur.
 I think that Ms. Collins’ star cooled due to too many so-so dramas and not enough musical comedies.
 Her dancing is a highlight of Seven Thieves and her comic skills are still the main reason to see Rally ‘Round the Flag, Boys.
 She is always dazzling and a great deal of fun.